yardnsm/node-mashov/README.md

 Type: `Object`, `string`<br>
 Default: `'inbox'`

-Mashov's API lets you query conversations in a... weird way.
-This wrapper includes support for that.
+Mashov's API lets you query conversations.
+This wrapper does include support for that.

-If `query` is a string, it'll fetch all of the messages matched the type.
+If `query` is a `string`, it'll fetch all of the messages matched the type.
 It could be one of the following:

 - `'inbox'` - Inbox
 - `'archive'` - Archived messages
 - `'unread'` - Unread messages
 - `'deleted'` - Deleted messages
 - `'sent'` - Messages sent
 - `'draft'` - Drafts

+Otherwise, you can use a more complex query by making `query` into an object, with the following properties:

 ###### in